fitzcodes/fitzcodes/README.md

 ### A Veteran
 I spent 8 (okay, well 1 month shy of 8) glorious years in the United States Navy.
 I was an aircraft electrician and certainly had a wild ride.

-### A Humble Coding Beginning
-I started working on code sporadically before I actually separated from the service.
-Unfortunately that's how it remained for a while after returning to civilian life.
-I did get pretty decent at HTML and CSS though.

 ### \#VetsWhoCode And New Life
 One day while surfing the internet I happened to come across an organization called \#VetsWhoCode.
 I liked what I saw.
 I stalked all the social media and tried to find every review that might be out there.
 In my head I was like "Is this real?".
 <br>